ssmi8/Fighting-for-Par/README.md

 ## Features

+The site covers three pages.
+The home page (landing page) is the main page which covers the content and information about the website and it's purpose.
+The second page, the gallery, shows images of what joining the society could entail.
+Finally the last page, which is the sign up form, allows the user to joing the golf society.
-The site is a single landing page with several sections.
-Future development of the Billme idea will lead to a much more expansive website covering company, product, services, resources, support, pricing as well as the backend of the platform that users sign in to.
+Future development of the Fighting for Par will lead to a much more expansive website covering forums, bookings and more interaction between members.

 ### Header & Navigation Bar